-This course is a three-day interactive course offering both lectures and scenario learning.
+This course is a interactive course offering both lectures and scenario learning.
 It has been designed to give you an insight and firm grounding in the area of urgent medical care; to deliver to very best care to your patients by understanding their needs and the latest treatment options.
 The course uses a range of teaching techniques, from lectures to hands on moulages, to prepare the candidate for the urgent care setting.

 The teaching team come from wide and varied backgrounds from the military to the NHS, they include paramedics, nurses and doctors.

 The make-up of the teaching team reflects the course which is open to a multidisciplinary candidate base and as such there is no lead profession.
 Students can share their skills with other team members, with important leadership skills being gained by all.